 }

-Rust’s char represents a Unicode Scalar Value, which means that it can represent a lot more than just ASCII.
-Accented letters, Chinese/Japanese/Korean ideographs, emoji, and zero width spaces are all valid chars in Rust.
+Rust’s char type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
+Accented letters, Chinese/Japanese/Korean ideographs, emoji, and zero width spaces are all valid char types in Rust.
 Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
-A “character” isn’t really a concept in Unicode, however, so your human intuition for what a “character” is may not match up with what a char is in Rust.
-We’ll discuss this in detail in the Strings section of Chapter 8.
+However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a char is in Rust.
+We’ll discuss this topic in detail in the “Strings” section in Chapter 8.

 Compound Types